scythe-suite/scythe/USAGE.md

-The `confs/basebunlde` directory contains a set of file that will be included in all the exam configurations (alongside the exercises and test cases); for example it can contain a README to help students during the exam and a set of simplified commands to test and upload their solutions.
+The `confs/basebunlde` directory contains a set of file that will be included in all the exam configurations (alongside the exercises and test cases); for example it can contain a `README` to help students during the exam and a set of simplified commands to test and upload their solutions.

-The `confs.tgz` contains a basic bundle for Java (and Shell) programming exams with an Italian README and a few support commands that can be a reasonable starting point for your own basic bundle.
+The `confs.tgz` contains a basic bundle for Java (and Shell) programming exams with an Italian `README` and a few support commands that can be a reasonable starting point for your own basic bundle.

 ## Run the exam

 Now you can push the configuration to the remote server and start it with

-    scythe push myexam
     scythe start myexam

 At the end of the allowed time,